Skip to main content

 University of Arizona: https://commencement.arizona.edu/

-There will be photos taken throughout the ceremony.
-They will be posted on social media and you will be notified when they are live.
+There will be photos taken throughout the ceremony, and will be posted on social media, and you will be notified when available.

 Yes!
 All guests will be required to follow campus health and safety protocols in place at the time of this event as well as adhere to any existing state and local guidelines.
 In addition, this event may be cancelled or changed on short notice due to public health circumstances.
 For updates and information, please visit covid19.arizona.edu/update.